Board of Trustees 2015-2016

 Beth is a graduate of Lehigh University and holds a MSEd in Guidance and Counseling from Hunter College in New York City.
 Beth worked for the N.Y.C.
 Board of Education in a multi-sited alternative high school where she developed and implemented a counseling program for students who were unable to function in larger school settings.
 After relocating to San Francisco, Beth became the Program Coordinator for The College Bound Foundation, a nonprofit that connected students who live in San Francisco Public Housing with mentors.
 Beth served on its board for six years following her employment there.
 She was also a board member at the San Francisco Day School where she served on numerous committees and was an officer on the board's executive committee.
 In 2008, she created Revamp, a local wardrobe consulting business for women in transition.
 Beth and her husband have two sons who attend high school in San Francisco.

-Cynthia manages the Web Services Team at the JCCSF.
-Previously, she served as IT Director at Good Vibrations and attempted to make a living both at sketch comedy and by making dolls.
+Cynthia is Director of Web and Data Services at the Jewish Community Center of San Francisco.
+Prior to joining the JCCSF, she served as IT Director at Good Vibrations and attempted to make a living both at sketch comedy and by making dolls.
 She also, more successfully, obtained her Masters degree and EdD in Policy Analysis and Implementation from Mills College; met and married her wife; and (sort of) raised two children.
-When she is not at work, Cynthia divides her time between standing by helplessly as her teenager “differentiates,” working to help Sharon Ellison spread her Powerful Non-Defensive Communication methodology, and trying to supplement the on-going efforts of public schools to build integrated, strong communities who support their students' goals and ambitions.
-Cynthia is co-chair of the Gateway High School Parent Association and is very much looking forward to assisting the educators and administrative staff at her daughter's school as they go about doing their amazing work.
+When she is not at work, Cynthia divides her time between powerlessly watching her teenager “differentiate,” actively supporting the amazing/brilliant founder of PNDC, Sharon Ellison, as she spreads her Powerful Non-Defensive Communication methodology, and trying to facilitate the efforts of public schools as they try to build integrated, strong community ties.
+Cynthia is a member of the school site council at Gateway Middle School; is chair of the Parent Association and very much looks forward to supporting the educators and administrative staff at her daughter's school as they go about doing their amazing work.

-Laura teaches Humanities 9 and AP English Literature; she particularly loves teaching Sula by Toni Morrison, Purple Hibiscus by Chimamanda Adichie, Metamorphosis by Kafka, and Twelfth NIght by Shakespeare.
-She is the Humanities Department Coordinator, the sponsor for the Gay Straight Alliance, and runs Gateway's dance program.
+Laura is the Humanities Department Coordinator at Gateway High School and teaches Humanities 9 and AP English Literature.
+She particularly loves teaching Sula by Toni Morrison, Purple Hibiscus by Chimamanda Adichie, Metamorphosis by Kafka, and Twelfth NIght by Shakespeare.
 She earned her undergraduate degree in Environmental Sociology from Cornell, and her master's degree in English Education from Brown.
 Before coming to Gateway, Laura taught in DC Public Schools and in the Dominican Republic.
 When not at school, she can be found with her wife, at a dance studio, or in a canoe.
 She lives in Berkeley.

 Susan was born and raised in Bay Shore, NY.
 Susan graduated from LeMoyne College in Syracuse, NY with a BA in English Literature.
 Following college, she worked in the Investment Banking Division at Morgan Stanley & Co. in New York.
 After a move to Boston, Massachusetts in 1994, Susan worked in the development department of the Isabella Stewart Gardner Museum where she worked on the museum's capital campaign and helped organize corporate constituent and membership events.
 Susan moved to San Francisco in 1995.
 From 1995 through 1999, she was the director of special events at Hambrecht & Quist, a small boutique investment bank.
 For several years, Susan has served on the parent board at Marin Country Day School in Corte Madera, CA and is a very active volunteer at the school.
 Susan lives in San Francisco with her husband, Chris, and has four elementary school-aged children.